aabbtree77/aabbtree77-projects/README.md

 ### [twinpeekz2](https://github.com/aabbtree77/twinpeekz2)

 A rewrite of [twinpeekz](https://github.com/aabbtree77/twinpeekz) in Nim.
-Nim is a beautiful low level language, among very few (along with D?) which are actually succinct.
-It is too big to be good, but one can always grab a decent subset and it will come up as a much better Go/Rust.
-The problem is, Nim only works as a personal marvelous constructor.
-The libs are nonexisting or are very hard to decipher due to macros.
-Horrible debugging experience in VS Code, though one should probably drop the debugger as some inessential luxury, esp. when it comes to the newer languages.
+Nim is a beautiful low level language, among very few (along with D?) which are also succinct.
+The libs are scarce and often hard to decipher though.

-The problem of "better C" is hopeless.
-We do get Ada, Rust, Zig, Odin...
-Jai at some point, but they all lack a punch and fracture the domain.
-What we need is what Ts did to Js: embrace and extinguish.
-That means building a superset of C with all the UB of C, which nobody wants in a new language.

 ### [twinpeekz](https://github.com/aabbtree77/twinpeekz)